 HOW ARE PETROL PRICES DETERMINED IN AUSTRALIA?

-Fuel prices around the world are largely determined by regional markets and the benchmark prices and government taxes applying in those markets.
+Fuel prices around the world are largely determined by regional markets and the benchmark prices for those markets.

 Australia's regional market for petroleum products is Asia-Pacific.
 The trading centre for this market is located in Singapore.